After 10 years in the same riding suit, it’s time to pull out all the items I carry and transfer them to the new jacket I’ll be testing this summer.

 - Key EZ* – I keep one of these on my jacket and store my bike key there when I’m not riding.
 Beats the heck out of reaching into a pocket once I’ve already mounted the bike.

-- Kickstand Pad* – So, you put down the kickstand and you see it staring to sink.
+- Kickstand Pad* – So, you put down the kickstand and you see the bike starting to sink.
+Uh-oh.
 Simply reach into your pocket and drop down a kickstand pad, if you don’t already have one on the bike itself.

 - Garage Door Opener – Most aftermarket units are very small and simplify leaving and getting back home.